Wes Lunt: Oklahoma State

 As a true freshman at Oklahoma State University in 2012, Lunt was named the starting quarterback to open the season.
 He became the first true freshman to start an opening game for Oklahoma State since 1950 and the first true freshman to start a game since Tone Jones in 1993.
 Overall, he played in six games and started five, completing 81 of 131 passes for 1,108 yards, six touchdowns and seven interceptions.

 Illinois

 After his freshman season, Lunt transferred to the University of Illinois.
 After sitting out the 2013 season due to transfer rules, Lunt was named the starting quarterback for the 2014 season.
 In the October 4 game at home against Purdue, Lunt was removed from the game with an apparent leg injury.
 Upon further tests, it was revealed that Lunt had suffered a fractured fibula in his left leg.
 The injury kept Lunt sidelined from athletic activities for a few weeks.

 Statistics

-Lunt's college statistics were as follows:

 Professional career

-After going undrafted in the 2017 NFL Draft, Lunt signed with the Minnesota Vikings as an undrafted free agent on May 1, 2017.
+After going undrafted in the 2017 NFL draft, Lunt signed with the Minnesota Vikings as an undrafted free agent on May 1, 2017.
 On July 28, 2017, he was waived by the Vikings.

+Personal life

 Following his brief stint in the NFL, Lunt currently works as an insurance consultant at Troxell.